Optimize your preflop strategy in 3 simple steps

 Get tailored advice on the best course of action for all hole card combinations.

 To begin, choose between 5 different frequently occurring preflop situations.
 Then select the positions of both yourself and the other players at the table.
 A green button will then appear in the middle, when clicked the advice table will display the best action to take for all possible hole card combinations.
+You will have the option as well to choose between a 6-max and 10-max table, high-low stakes and 50-100-200 BB starting stack.

 There has been no action in front of you and you're the first player to act.
 You get to decide on whether to call, raise or fold.